 Noting the smooth progress of the negotiations at the regional and subregional levels, the 61st session of the UNESCAP Commission endorses the implementation schedule to have the Agreement finalized at an Intergovernmental Meeting in November 2005, adopted by the 62nd session of the Commission and presented for signature at the Ministerial Conference on Transport to be held in 2006.

 The Intergovernmental Agreement on the Trans-Asian Railway Network opened for signature on 10 November 2006 in Busan, Republic of Korea.
-On that day, 18 member States signed the Intergovernmental Agreement.
-Four more States signed it over 2007 and 2008.
-The Intergovernmental Agreement on the Trans-Asian Railway Network entered into force on 11 June 2009
+The Intergovernmental Agreement on the Trans-Asian Railway Network entered into force on 11 June 2009.

 Status of signatories/parties

-Latest status of the Intergovernmental Agreement on the Trans-Asian Railway Network
+Becoming a Party to the Intergovernmental Agreement on Trans-Asian Railway Network